-- Random points are selected randomly across the landscape in a spatially-balanced way.
-Data from the plots sampled will be used to draw inference across the whole target population.
-These designs require structured implementation to maintain statistical validity.
-In most cases, the target population is defined by riparian and wetland areas mapped by the National Wetlands Inventory, though particular projects may use different riparian, wetland, or spring mapping products.
-Some random designs may also be divided into smaller strata for the purposes of sampling or analysis.
-During evaluation, strata essentially operate as independent designs, each with their own draw order and replacement points. - Targeted points are manually-selected by BLM field and district office staff based on specific monitoring goals.
+Targeted points are manually selected by BLM field and district office staff based on specific monitoring goals and should be entered via the targeted site submission form with site potential boundaries if applicable.
 Data from these plots cannot be used to make inference to a larger area.
-Frequently, targeted designs are used where wetland mapping is outdated or inadequately represents the areas project leads are most interested in.
+Frequently, targeted sampling is used for site-specific monitoring objectives (eg, treatment effectiveness) or where wetland mapping is outdated and inadequately represents the areas project leads are most interested in.
 As the data from each plot will stand on its own, these plots have less strict plot shifting and replacement rules, but require extra attention to ensure sampling will support the monitoring goals of BLM staff.
-For a targeted design, BLM staff may provide more sites than they expect to be sampled in a season.
+For targeted sampling, BLM staff may provide more sites than they expect to be sampled in a season.
 Highest priority, "Base" points will have a 1 in the 'PriorityOrder' field and "Base" in the 'BaseOver' field, while backup points will be indicated by a 2 in 'PriorityOrder' and "Over" in 'BaseOver'.

-A given project may use a targeted or random sampling approach exclusively, or they may select points using a mixed approach, where points come from a random design and are supplemented by additional targeted points.
-For all projects, crews should make sure they know how many plots they need to sample of each type using the ProjectInformation table in the Office Evaluation Webmap.
+A given project may use a random or targeted sampling approach exclusively, or they may select points using a mixed approach, where some points come from a random design and are supplemented by additional targeted points.
+For all projects, crews should make sure they know how many plots they need to sample of each type using the 'ProjectInformation' table in the Office Evaluation Webmap.

-Evaluation (Eval) Status
+F. Evaluation (Eval) Status

-At the beginning of the season, all plots will start with an evaluation ("eval") status that matches their sampling approach (random or targeted) and priority (base or oversample).
+At the beginning of the season, all plots will start with an evaluation ('EvalStatus') status in the office or field webmap that matches their sampling approach (random or targeted) and priority (base or oversample).
 As the season progresses, plots can be reassigned to other eval statuses based on information gained during office and field evaluation.
+Note crews will also assign an analogous 'Sample Status' in the Site Evaluation form during every field visit.
+This sample status will reflect the status during a particular visit, while the 'EvalStatus' in the 'Plots' layer will reflect the final evaluation status by the end of the current sample season.
 Crew Leads are initially responsible for changing these statuses until a particular plot is either Sampled or Rejected.
 At this point, Crew Managers and/or Project Leads are responsible for reviewing these Plots and approving the data collected by the crew.
-Eval statuses should be finalized at the end of the field season by Crew Managers or Project Leads.
+Evaluation statuses should be finalized at the end of the field season by Crew Managers or Project Leads either in the office evaluation webmap or in the Data Review Dashboard after the data is reviewed.